Genocs/genocs-webapi-template/README.md

 The goal of this repository is to help developers/companies kickstart their Web Application Development with a pre-built Web Api Template based on Genocs Library nuget Packages.
 It includes several much needed components and features.

-> Note that this is a frontendbackend application only!
+> Note that this is a backend application only!
 The frontend for this application is available in a seperate repository.
 > - Find Genocs's .NET Web API template here - [microservice-template](https://github.com/Genocs/microservice-template)

 ## Prerequisites